Pirates, Nova finalize 3-year, $26M deal

 Updated 1 hour ago

-By bringing back Ivan Nova, who Tuesday finalized a three-year, $26 million contract, the Pirates solidified the front end of their starting rotation for next season.
+By bringing back right-hander Ivan Nova, who Tuesday finalized a three-year, $26 million contract, the Pirates solidified the front end of their starting rotation for next season.

+According to an industry source, Nova will make $7 million next season, $8.5 million in 2018 and $8.5 million in 2019.
+The deal includes a $2 million signing bonus and $2 million each year in performance bonuses.

 Nova, Gerrit Cole and Jameson Taillon will fill the first three spots.
 Candidates for the other two jobs include Chad Kuhl, Tyler Glasnow, Drew Hutchison and Trevor Williams.